At The Bolsover School we have dedicated staff who take care of Careers Education, Information, Advice and Guidance.

 - The Senior Leadership team, Heads of House, Heads of Department and Form Tutors are available to support students with choices, for example with information about Post-16 courses, information about predicted grades, and also in writing references for college and sixth form applications.

-- Students are encouraged to visit colleges and sixth forms for open days.
+- Students are encouraged to visit colleges and sixth forms for open days and taster days.
 Information is circulated in school about these dates.

 - If you are a parent/carer of a child at The Bolsover School, and you would like to visit the school to talk about your personal career journey, please contact D.Crossley@thebolsoverschool.org.uk